Say “Good Morning!” with a warm stack of homemade buttermilk pancakes!

 How to make homemade Buttermilk Pancakes from scratch:

-- Combine all dry ingredients together and whisk with a fork: the baking powder, baking soda, and salt.
+- Combine all dry ingredients together and whisk with a fork: the flour, sugar, baking powder, baking soda, and salt.

 - Melt the butter and let it cool for 5-minutes before adding to the pancake batter.

 - Beat eggs in a small bowl and set aside.

 - Slowly add buttermilk, then cooled butter and vanilla to the flour mixture.

 - Stir lightly with a rubber spatula or spoon until just combined.

 - Add the beaten egg.
 Again, use a light hand to blend.

 - The batter will have some small lumps – this is what you want.

 - DO NOT OVERMIX or the pancakes will not puff up as well.

 - Let pancake batter rest for 10-15 minutes before cooking.
 This allows the acid in the buttermilk to activate the baking powder, which makes your pancakes fluffy.

 Buttermilk keeps in the refrigerator for 2 weeks. but you can freeze leftover buttermilk.
 Just pour it into ice cube trays and, once frozen, pop the cubes out and store in a sealed container in the freezer for up to 3 months.
 Let thaw in the refrigerator overnight or at room temp for 30 minutes.
 Whisk to recombine as some settling will naturally occur.